qradiolink/qradiolink/README.md

 Running
 -------
 - Start the application using the command line and check for any errors.
-- Please see the Setup tab first
+- Please see the Setup tab first and make sure to click Save before starting TX or RX modes, otherwise you may get a segmentation fault
 - Setup options include RX and TX frequency correction (in PPM), device access strings, RX and TX antenna settings as a string and your callsign which will be sent at the start of the transmission.
 - By default the device will operate in the 433 MHz ISM band.